-The system library, libsys, contains the basic system services.
+The C library, libc, contains all of the symbols listed in the following two tables. libc contains the basic system services.
 Although special instructions are necessary to change from user to kernel mode, the ABI explicitly does not specify the correspondence of these instructions to system calls.
-The table below contains routines that correspond to basic system services, as well as to service routines that provide a functional interface to system data files.
-Each of the routines listed in the table below is present in libsys in the listed form, as well as in synonym form, as described in a following section, "System Service Synonyms".
+The tables below contain routines that correspond to basic system services, as well as to service routines that provide a functional interface to system data files.

-Though all the function symbols listed in the tables below must be present in libsys, not all of the functions they reference may actually be implemented.
-See the "Implementation of libsys Routines" section that follows for more detail.
+Though all the function symbols listed in the tables below must be present in libc, not all of the functions they reference may actually be implemented.
+See the "Implementation of libc Routines" section that follows for more detail.